andrew72ru/quilljs-bundle/README.md

 Bundle for use QuillJS WYSIWYG-editor in Symfony form
 =====================================================

 [QuillJS](https://quilljs.com) is a modern and powerful rich text editor.
-This bundle allows you to use this edistor in Symfony form textarea field.
+This bundle allows you to use this editor in Symfony form textarea field.

 ## Installation